 This post may contain affiliate links.
 Please read our disclosure policy.

-Horchata served chilled with ice and a cinnamon stick.
+Horchata recipe served chilled with ice and a cinnamon stick.

 How to Make Horchata

-SEASON.
-Add milk, vanilla, cinnamon, and sugar into the rice water and chill before serving over ice or you can heat it up and serve it warm.
+3. SEASON.
+Add milk, vanilla, cinnamon, and sugar into the rice water and chill before serving over ice, or heat it and serve it warm.
 There is no wrong way because both are divine!

-• Due to the blended grains of rice, Horchata will always have a grittier texture than traditional milk.
-However, it shouldn’t be thick but have a liquid consistency.
+• Rice.
+Due to the blended rice, the texture with be grittier than traditional milk but this horchata recipe should still have a liquid consistency.

 Chilled horchata served in a glass pitcher.